Yoav666s/dnd-wiki/collections/_races/trifling.md

 You know the produce flame cantrip.
 When you reach 3rd level, you can cast the disguise self spell with this trait a number of times equal to your proficiency bonus.
 When you reach 5th level, you can cast the invisibility spell with this trait a number of times equal to your proficiency bonus.
 Charisma is your spellcasting ability for these spells, and you regain all expended uses when you finish a long rest.

 ### The Meek Shall Inherit
 Living a life of constant danger and faced with hostility from all sides, you've adapted to accommodate for your weakness.
-Your Strength score is reduced by 2 points, but you can choose a feat.
+Your Strength score is reduced by 1 point, but you can choose a feat.

 ### Languages
 You can speak, read, and write Common and Infernal.